 Candidates with Learning Disabilities have not been attended to despite the availability of their examinations provisions largely because Heads are failing to identify them and apply for the necessary provisions.
 The current examinations provisions are set out in the ZIMSEC “Handbook for Centres”.
 This is available in every examination centre.
 There are also examinations Circulars in schools that explain these provisions.

+This write up is an opportunity to remind parents and communities, and teachers and heads in schools, of the processes currently in place.
+It explains what special provisions learners with disabilities are able to have, when they are taking examinations.
 It is important to note that these provisions can be availed to the learners if they are applied for during registration.
 ZIMSEC also will accept applications for special arrangements and considerations for cases identified after registration.
 All applications should be in writing through school heads.
 The learner (or their parents) needs to discuss with the head of centre.
+It should be noted that each impairment has different processes and concessions in place which are described below.

 There are many different types of physical impairment which means that the children may have difficulty being able to move around and being able to handle writing equipment.
 Some may also have trouble speaking clearly.
 The types of impairment include: